hnrkljnsn/Assignment_1_machineLearning/README.md

 ### Correlation analysis
 Correlation analysis was performed to identify features that had the strongest relationships with the target variable, SalePrice.
 The following features were highly correlated and selected for the prediction model:
-* Overall Qual: Correlation of 0.80.
+* Overall Qual: Correlation ≈ 0.80.
-* Gr Liv Area: Correlation of 0.71.
+* Gr Liv Area: Correlation ≈ 0.71.
-* Garage Cars: Correlation of 0.65.
+* Garage Cars: Correlation ≈ 0.65.
-* Garage Area: Correlation of 0.64.
+* Garage Area: Correlation ≈ 0.64.
-* Total Bsmt SF: Correlation of 0.63.
+* Total Bsmt SF: Correlation ≈ 0.63.
-* 1st Flr SF: Correlation of 0.62.
+* 1st Flr SF: Correlation ≈ 0.62.
-* Year Built: Correlation of 0.56.
+* Year Built: Correlation ≈ 0.56.

 ### Visualize the Correlation analysis data
 The data from the correlation analysis was visualized using scatterplot.